KhurramPirov/LHCb_muon_track/README.md

 Data after undersampling is called `data_undersampled.hdf` is a processed data from LHCb.

 *
-Notebook with all learned models after undersampling is called `ROC_AUC_plotting.ipynb` .
+Notebook with all learned models after undersampling is called `Final.ipynb` .